 The Employee Assistance Program (EAP) is an employee benefit that provides private and confidential counseling assistance at no cost to the employee for a specified number of visits.
 These services are designed to help employees and their families resolve problems that interfere with their well-being or impair the employee's job performance.

 Workers' Compensation

-The State Workers' Compensation Program covers all Association employees.
-All job-related injuries should be reported immediately.
+The Workers' Compensation Program through the Washington State Department of Labor & Industries covers all Association employees.
+All job-related injuries should be reported immediately to their immediate supervisor or Director of Finance & Administration

 Educational Assistance